-UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-Washington, D.C.
-20549

-Form 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 C 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period d ended June 30, 2013 Oi r ☐ TRANSITION REPORT PURSUANT TO SECTION 13 (1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from 1to Commission file nu unber: 000-50865 Delaware (State or other jurisdiction of incorporation or organization) - 28903 North Avenue Paine 04075 Valencia, California (Address of principal executive offices) 91355 (Zip Code) (661) 775 (Registrant's telephone num Indicate by check mark whether the registrant (1) has filed all reports required to be the preceding 12 months (or for such shorter period that the registrant was required the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and possubmitted and posted pursuant to Rule 405 of Regulation S-T during the preceding and post such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accele definitions of "large accelerated filer," "accelerated filer" and "smaller reporting controls".
-Large accelerated filer Accelerated filer Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Ru ıle 12b-2 of the Act).
-Yes \square No \boxtimes As of August 2, 2013, there were 301,774,215 shares of the registrant's common s tock, \$.01 par value per share, outstanding.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549 wushington, D Form 1 0-Q ⊠ QU.
+1934 ARTERLY REPORT PURSUANT TO SECTION 13 OF 2 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period e nded March 31, 2014 Or □ TRA 1934 ANSITION REPORT PURSUANT TO SECTION 13 OI t 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file num ber: 000-50865 MannKind C (Exact name of registrant as Delaware specified in its charter) 13-3607736 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 28903 North Avenue Paine Valencia, California (Address of principal executive offices) 91355 (Zip Code) (661) 775- (Registrant's telephone numbe luring the j check mark whether the registrant (1) has filed all reports required to be preceding 12 months (or for such shorter period that the registrant was a fits for the past 90 days.
+Yes \boxtimes No \square e submitte ted on its corporate Web site, if any, every Interactive Data File required ing 12 months (or for such shorter period that the registrant was required check mark whether the registrant is a large accelerated filer, an accele of "large accelerated filer," "accelerated filer" and "smaller reporting continuous" rated filer, a non-accelerated filer, or a smaller reporting company.
+See the ompany" in Rule 12b-2 of the Exchange Act.
+(Check one): e Large acce erated filer 🗵 Accelerated filer Non-accele rated filer \Box (Do not check if a smaller reporting company) Smaller reporting company ndicate by check mark whether the registrant is a shell company (as defined in Ru le 12b-2 of the Act).
+Yes □ No ⊠ As of May 5, 2014, there were 388,615,163 shares of the registrant's common stor k. \$0.01 par value per share, outstanding